pyxem/kikuchipy/doc/reference.rst

 .. caution::

-    kikuchipy is in an alpha stage, so there will be some breaking changes with each release.
+    kikuchipy is in continuous development (alpha stage), so expect some breaking changes with each release.

 .. module:: kikuchipy